inthewaves/AppUpdateServerGenerator/README.md

 * Maybe a configuration file to configure things such as maximum number of deltas to generate which can be used to determine pruning.
 * Refactoring
-* Detect free space for concurrent delta generation.
-The rule of thumb is that generating a delta between a previous version and the newest version is that if the previous version is `x` bytes, and the new version is `y` bytes, then the delta generation requires `2 * max(x,y) + 4 * (max(x,y)+ 1)` bytes.